rackerlabs/docs-developer-blog/_posts/2019-01-24-Oracle-EBS-applications-disaster-recovery.md

     $ perl adcfgclone.pl appsTier dualfs from <APPL_BASE>/<SID>/apps/<RUN-FS>/EBSapps/comn/clone/bin

-If you see the following prompt, the `adcfgclone` completed successfully and you can ignore any auto-config errors:
+If you see the following prompt, the `adcfgclone` completed successfully and you can ignore any autoconfiguration errors:

     Do you want to startup the Application Services for ……..? (y/n) [n] :

-#### 4. Add nodes to match the production site
+#### 4. Add nodes to match the PROD site

-On each applications node, copy the `env` files from production to the equivalent DR nodes.
-Run the following code, making any required directory or filename
+On each applications node, copy the `env` files from PROD to the equivalent DR nodes.
+Run the following code, making any required directory or file name
 changes:

     $ scp prodnode1:/home/applmgr/prodprd.env /home/applmgr/proddr.env